Chicken Florentine Pasta

 Instructions

 - Boil a large pot of well-salted water.
 Cook penne until al dente.
-Drain (don’t rinse.)
-Toss drained penne with some olive oil to prevent sticking.
+Drain, but don't rinse.
+Toss penne generously with olive oil to prevent sticking.
 Keep warm.

-- In a large serving bowl or dish, combine cooked penne with the chicken/spinach mixture.
+- In a large serving bowl, toss cooked pasta with the spinach/pesto mixture to coat.
 Season with more kosher salt and pepper to taste.
-Mix in fresh parmesan, reserving some for garnish.
-Serve immediately.